-To meet the needs of the K-1 students who have been identified at risk for dyslexia, the staff of the Luke Waites Center for Dyslexia and Learning Disorders at Scottish Rite for Children has developed a 100-lesson reading intervention called BUILD: A K-1 Early Reading Intervention.
-BUILD is a small group intervention that addresses five specific components of reading intervention.
-Each component is taught developmentally using a direct, systematic, cumulative, multisensory method of introduction and practice to meet the specific needs of Kindergarten and first-grade students struggling in reading.
+To meet the needs of K-1 students who have been identified as at risk for dyslexia, the staff of the Luke Waites Center for Dyslexia and Learning Disorders at Scottish Rite for Children has developed a 100-lesson reading intervention called BUILD: A K-1 Early Reading Intervention.
+BUILD is a small group intervention that addresses five specific components of reading instruction.
+Each component is taught developmentally using a direct, systematic, cumulative, multisensory method of introduction and practice to meet the specific needs of kindergarten and first-grade students struggling with reading.

 Please fill in the information below and click submit.
 Your acceptance into BUILD training will be confirmed within two business days via email.
 Instructions for ordering materials from Scottish Rite for Children and submitting payment for the training will be provided in the email.